-Starting Aug.
-14, members of the public are invited to cast a vote online in a series of preliminary and final rounds.
+Since Aug.
+14, members of the public have been able to cast a vote online in a series of preliminary and final rounds.
+Already completed are the categories of renovations, design details, green building, bathrooms and kitchens.
+And up next are whole homes, with voting for custom homes Sept.
+11-15 and production homes & condos Sept.
+18-22.
 You can also vote in the final round at the Ottawa Fall Home Show, Sept.
 26-29, at the EY Centre.

 The winner of the award, which is sponsored by the Ottawa Citizen, will be announced at the awards gala on Oct.
 19.

 To help get you in the mood, we’ve taken a look back at the winner’s circle for the past 10 years, including a modern farmhouse, an eye-popping, two-level deck, and a backyard to die for.

 Newcomer Neoteric Developments scooped up the coveted Ottawa Citizen’s People’s Choice Award for the home of Neoteric’s owner, Shneur Bielak.
 In all, the company captured four awards, three of them for this home, which includes a special focus on outdoor living for the busy family.

 A stunning modern farmhouse by Gordon Weima Design Builder with Ardington + Associates Design Inc. took the award two years ago.
 The home, which features a warm colour scheme, custom millwork and a natural stone exterior with a welcoming porch, also won a national housing award.